An Early Map of the Old Northwest Territory

 The map provides a remarkably detailed early look at the Upper Mississippi and Upper Missouri during a period where the region is mostly being explored by fur traders.
 The map is a testament to the phenomenal effort Vandermaelen undertook to compile contemporary and highly detailed, the most detailed regional maps of the regions to appear in an atlas.
 Cartographically, the atlas is a magnificent highly detailed work, pulling together the best information for indigenous sources.
 This first large format map ever produced for this region.
 Includes extensive notes throughout the map.
 Extends south to Dubuque, west to the Gr.
 Sioux & Yellowood Rivers & east to Lake Winnebago.

-This would seem to be the second of three states of the map, with this edition having substantially more topographical detail than the first edition and a number of additional annotations, although the basic geographical details and place names are largely unchanged.
+This would seem to be the third (and best) state of the map, with this edition having substantially more topographical detail.

 - First State: /gallery/detail/21661